leonardespi/automation-bootcamp/docs/01-introduction.md

 * [ ] Commit your first test to GitHub and view the CI result in GitHub Actions.

 When all boxes are ticked—congratulations.
 You’ve crossed the threshold.

----

-## Final Thoughts

-Learning automation is a journey from **chaos to control**.

-At first, you’ll feel like your tests break for no reason, or that browsers have a secret vendetta against you.
-But soon, patterns emerge.
-You’ll learn to **read the matrix**—why a locator failed, why timing matters, why idempotence saves hours of debugging.

-Automation isn’t just about efficiency; it’s about building **reliability at scale**.
-You’re no longer clicking for answers—you’re *programming curiosity.*

-Remember this mantra:

-> “Every passing test is a promise kept.
-> Every failing test is a story waiting to be told.”

-So take a breath.
-Run `pytest` one more time.
-Watch that tiny green dot appear.
-That’s not just success—it’s your first proof that machines can think *with* you.

-Welcome to automation.
-Let’s get coding. 🚀

----

-Would you like me to continue by writing **Module 2 — Python for Test Automation (0→1)** in the same Angela Yu narrative style (covering syntax, functions, error handling, and mini exercises)?
-It would be a natural continuation of this syllabus.